danmayer/sinatra_template/README.md

-Sinatra Bootstrap
+Sinatra Template
 ===

-This is a Sinatra template starter project that has bootstrap and Jquery setup and included
+This is a Sinatra template starter project that has bootstrap and Jquery setup.
+This is just basically a personal template and won't be trying to support a bunch of configurable use cases

 __To Run Locally__
 `bundle exec thin -R config.ru start`